MaxV6ft4/stock-analysis/README.md

     - starting prices
     - ending prices
 - three separate loops:
-    - the first loop initalized the ticker volumes array to zero, allowing it to reset once the loop reached the next ticker (represented by the letter i here).
+    - the first loop initalized the ticker volumes array to zero, allowing it to reset once the next ticker (represented by the letter i here), was reached.

             For i = 0 To 11